-There’s a consumable (the info on the website) and you as a consumer are receiving it upon payment.
-This isn’t the best value for money product by any means but you’re still receiving something in return for the payment.
+There’s a consumable (the info on the website), and you, as a consumer, are receiving it upon payment.
+This isn’t the best value-for-money product by any means, but you’re still receiving something in return for the payment.

-Unlike most PaidSocialMediaJobs reviews, we can’t recommend the product to anyone.
+Unlike other Paying Social Media Jobs reviews, we can’t recommend the product to anyone.

 If this is the career path you want to forge for yourself, check out free platforms like Fiverr instead.
-The income potential is very limited but it can still help you get started in the right direction.
+The income potential is very limited, but it can still help you get started in the right direction.

 Looking To Work From Home?

 Do you want to work from home and start your own profitable online business?
-If you answered in yes, you should look into our top recommended training instead.
+If you answered yes, you should look into our top recommended training instead.
 The coaching program revolves around affiliate marketing which is among our favorite business models.